mvolkmann/blog/src/swift/xctest.md

 To see a report on test results:

-1. Click the "Show Report Navigator" button, which is the last button at the top of the Navigator, and then click a test run with a specific time.
+1. Click the "Show Report Navigator" button, which is the last button at the top of the Project Navigator, and then click a test run with a specific time.
 1. In the editor panel where test results are displayed, click a category of test results to view